johnpatrickmorgan/NavigationBackport/README.md

 ## Using NavigationStack when available

-By default, `NavigationView` is used even on SwiftUI versions that support `NavigationStack`.
-If you prefer to use NavigationStack` when available, apply the following modifier anywhere above the `NBNavigationStack`:
+By default, `NavigationView` is used under the hood, even on SwiftUI versions that support `NavigationStack`.
+If you prefer to use `NavigationStack` when available, apply the following modifier anywhere above the `NBNavigationStack`:

 ```swift
 MyApp()
   .nbUseNavigationStack(.whenAvailable)
 ```

+It should not make any discernible difference, but you might find that using `NavigationStack` prevents some spurious warnings being logged by SwiftUI.